Boundary correlations in planar LERW and UST: Boundary visit probabilities and third order PDEs

 This section addresses the convergence in the scaling limit of the loop-erased random walk boundary visit probabilities, as well as the partial differential equations and boundary conditions satisfied by the limit functions.
 The main purpose is thus to finish the proof of Theorem~\ref{thm: scaling limit of LERW bdry visits} about the boundary visit probabilities.

 As in Section~\ref{sec: boundary visits from partition functions}, let ${ \omega \in \set{+,-}^{N'} }$ be a specification of an order of boundary visits for a chordal curve and let $\alpha (\omega)$ be the link pattern obtained by opening up the curve at each boundary visit, as illustrated in Figure~\ref{fig: alpha omega}.
 Recall from Corollary~\ref{cor: LERW boundary visit probabilities with partition functions} that the boundary visit probability of a LERW in the order~$\omega$ can be expressed in terms of a connectivity probability $Z_{\alpha(\omega)}$ for multiple branches of the UST.
-In this section, we study the scaling limit $\delta \to 0$ of this boundary visit probability.
+In this section, we study the scaling limit $\delta \to 0$ of this probability.
 Note that the proof of our previous scaling limit result, Theorem~\ref{thm: scaling limit of partition functions} for the connectivity probabilities $Z^{\Gr^\delta}_\alpha (e_1^\delta , \ldots , e_{2N}^\delta)$, does not directly apply to the case of the boundary visit probability, since now some pairs of consecutive boundary edges $e_j^\delta, e_{j+1}^\delta$ tend to the same point in the scaling limit.
+Therefore, significantly more care is needed to establish Theorem~\ref{thm: scaling limit of LERW bdry visits}.

 We begin in Section~\ref{sec: determinant Taylor expansions} with a refined treatment of the connectivity probabilities $Z^{\Gr^\delta}_\alpha(e_1^\delta , \ldots , e_{2N}^\delta)$ in the scaling limit, applicable also when some boundary edges $e_{j}^\delta, e_{j+1}^\delta$ are at one lattice unit away from each other.
 The combinatorial techniques of Section~\ref{subsec: inverse Fomin sums} are used to derive Theorems~\ref{thm: continuous boundary visit probabilities} and~\ref{thm: discrete boundary visit probabilities}, which show that the renormalized discrete boundary visit probability has scaling limit $\Ampl_\omega$, which can moreover be expressed as a limit of the continuum partition function $\PartF_{\alpha(\omega)}$.